Code-Institute-Submissions/rockanrolla/README.md

 ## __Deployment__
 ---

-This project was developed in the beggining using the [Cloud9 IDE](https://aws.amazon.com/es/cloud9/?origin=c9ioand) committed regularly to git and pushed using its built in functionality.
+This project was developed in the begining using the [Cloud9 IDE](https://aws.amazon.com/es/cloud9/?origin=c9ioand) committed regularly to git and pushed using its built in functionality.
 To achieve that info researched from its [documentation](https://docs.c9.io/docs) has been of great value.

 After the different challenges during the project development, I learnt about a more effective way of working on it.
-After having committed more or less two thirds of them i started using [VS Code](https://code.visualstudio.com/) committing the changes in the project to git and also pushing and pulling between two different machines, a laptop and a tower pc, to be as productive as possible while commutting to work and after locally at home.
+After having committed more or less two thirds of them i started using [VS Code](https://code.visualstudio.com/) committing the changes in the project to git and also pushing and pulling between two different machines, a laptop and a tower pc, to be as productive as possible while commuting to work and after locally at home.
 This has make a big impact in the project.
-Learning about how to resolve the technical issues using its [documentation](https://code.visualstudio.com/docs) helped me to develope the project quicker than before.
+Learning about how to resolve the technical issues using its [documentation](https://code.visualstudio.com/docs) helped me to develop the project quicker than before.

-As explained, using those tools, the project was staged, commited and pushed frequently to a GitHub repository named [rockanrolla](https://github.com/danmtt/rockanrolla).
+As explained, using those tools, the project was staged, committed and pushed frequently to a GitHub repository named [rockanrolla](https://github.com/danmtt/rockanrolla).
 It is published to [GitHub pages](https://pages.github.com/) using the GitHub settings.

 In order to achieve this and deploy this page to GitHub Pages from its GitHub repository, these are the steps I followed:

 + Using Cloud9 IDE I created a repository for the project.
 Then I worked on its file structure and the initial code in the different files.
 Then I initialized git and made an initial commit using the console and these commands:
   - git init
   - git commit -m"Commit update explanation"Project structure Update / Readme.md"
-+ After this, I created a repository in myt GitHub user account to upload the project.
++ After this, I created a repository in my GitHub user account to upload the project.
 It can be found online as [rockanrolla](https://github.com/danmtt/rockanrolla).
 + From Cloud9 IDE console I set up and pushed up the existing repository to the master branch using these commands:
   - git remote add origin https://github.com/danmtt/rockanrolla
   - git push -u origin master-
-+ After providing the right user name and password, the project uploaded correctly to GitHub and I could regularly keep up commiting its changes using these commands from Cloud9:
++ After providing the right user name and password, the project uploaded correctly to GitHub and I could regularly keep up committing its changes using these commands from Cloud9:
   - git commit -m"Commit update explanation"
   - git push
 + To set up the page into GitHub pages, on my GitHub user main page I selected the rockanrolla repository.
 Then on its project home page I clicked on settings, scrolled down to the GitHub pages section, selected the source (master-branch) and after a few seconds, automatically the site was deployed.
 [Click here to visit the site](https://danmtt.github.io/rockanrolla).